Norwegians: Viking Age

-Norwegian or Norse Vikings travelled north and west and founded vibrant communities in the Faroe Islands, Shetland, Orkney, Iceland, Ireland, Scotland, and northern England.
-They conducted extensive raids in Ireland and founded the cities of Cork, Dublin, and Limerick.
+Norwegian or Norse Vikings raided and settled in Shetland, Orkney, Ireland, Scotland, and northern England.
+In the United Kingdom, many names for places ending in -kirk, -ness, -thorpe, -toft and -by are likely Norse in origin.
 In 947, a new wave of Norwegian Vikings appeared in England when Erik Bloodaxe captured York.
-In the 8th century and onwards, Norwegian and Danish Vikings also settled in Normandy, most famously those led by Rollo, and thus began the tradition of the Normans (also meaning 'men from the north'), who expanded to England, Sicily, and other Mediterranean islands.
+In the 8th century and onwards, Norwegian and Danish Vikings also settled in Normandy, most famously those led by Rollo; some of their Norman descendants would later expand to England, Sicily, and other Mediterranean islands.

 Apart from Britain and Ireland, Norwegian Vikings established settlements in largely uninhabited regions.
 The first known permanent Norwegian settler in Iceland was Ingólfur Arnarson.
 In the year 874 he settled in Reykjavík.

 After his expulsion from Iceland Erik the Red discovered Greenland, a name he chose in hope of attracting Icelandic settlers.
 Viking settlements were established in the sheltered fjords of the southern and western coast.
 Erik's relative Leif Eriksson later discovered North America.

 Netherlands

 During the 17th and 18th centuries, many Norwegians emigrated to the Netherlands, particularly Amsterdam.
-The Netherlands was the second most popular destination for Norwegian emigrants after Denmark.
+The Netherlands was the second-most popular destination for Norwegian emigrants after Denmark.
 Loosely estimated, some 10% of the population may have emigrated, in a period when the entire Norwegian population consisted of some 800,000 people.

-The Norwegians left with the Dutch trade ships that when in Norway traded for timber, hides, herring and stockfish (dried codfish).
-Young women took employment as maids in Amsterdam.
-Young men took employment as sailors.
+The Norwegians left with the Dutch trade ships that when in Norway traded for timber, hides, herring, and stockfish (dried codfish).
+Young women took employment as maids in Amsterdam, while young men took employment as sailors.
 Large parts of the Dutch merchant fleet and navy came to consist of Norwegians and Danes.
-Most took Dutch names, leaving no trace of Norwegian names in the Dutch population of today.
-One well-known illustration is that of Admiral Kruys.
-He was hired in Amsterdam by Peter I to develop the Russian navy, but was originally from Stavanger, Norway (Kruys means "cross", and the Russian maritime flag is today also a blue cross on white background).
+Most took Dutch names, leaving no trace of Norwegian names in the later Dutch population.

 The emigration to the Netherlands was so devastating to the homelands that the Danish-Norwegian king issued penalties of death for emigration, but repeatedly had to issue amnesties for those willing to return, announced by posters in the streets of Amsterdam.
 Increasingly, Dutchmen who search their genealogical roots turn to Norway.
 Many Norwegians who emigrated to the Netherlands, and often were employed in the Dutch merchant fleet, emigrated further to the many Dutch colonies such as New Amsterdam (New York).